ggeorgovassilis/fauxjsp/README.md

 Like written before, fauxjsp can't use taglibs and has to emulate them instead, which means that someone has to program that emulation.

 *Step 1*: create the taglib implementation.
-Just find one of the already simulated taglibs like (JstlCoreTaglibOut.java) and copy & paste it
+Just find one of the already simulated taglibs like [JstlCoreTaglibOut](JstlCoreTaglibOut.java) and copy & paste it

 ```java